nyuad-eac/nyuad-eac.github.io/_posts/2020-06-29-june-29th-minutes.md

 tags: [forum, minutes]
 style:
 color:
-description: Minutes for the June 29th forum with the Engineering admin
+description: Minutes for the June 29th forum with the Engineering admin (OUTDATED)
 ---

 **Will there be engineering classes that are normally offered in Spring be offered in the Fall Semester?**